SocialCabin/.github/profile/README.md

 And welcome to our home on GitHub!
 Here you can find documentation, code for any open-source programs or protocols and the downloads & source code for some of our apps.

 ## 📰 Latest News:
-We are currently still developing the platform but the much anticipated version v1.0 of the platform will be avalible to all members of the platform starting August.
+We are currently still developing the platform but the much anticipated version v1.0 of the platform will be avalible to all members of the platform starting September.

 ## 🙌 Reaching Out:
 Want to contact us?
 Feel free to drop us an email at [contact@socialcabin.co.uk](contact@socialcabin.co.uk) or open a ticket on our support desk over at [https://socialcabin.co.uk/support](https://socialcabin.co.uk/support).